Preamble

 Her reaction exploded into the peaceful day, "Are they my roses, or did you get them for yourself?
 You can decide where the hell to plant them if you are too miserly to get pots."

 Neither of them spoke a word to the other for the rest of the day.
-It was not an unfamiliar situation to him; there would not be an evening meal or any discussion and eventually they would end up sleeping in separate rooms.
+It was not an unfamiliar situation to him.
+There would not be an evening meal or any talk.
+Eventually they would end up sleeping in separate rooms.
 When she was like this she'd go and sleep in a spare room.
 Sometimes it would last several days.

 He was not the type of person to not apologize for being rude or inconsiderate, but what should he apologize for?
 He bought her some roses and commented that they would probably do better planted in the ground.
 His intentions were well meant.
 Even when she had her anger outburst he chose to keep quiet.

 The first time she moved into the spare room Nathan felt overwhelmed.
 That was many years ago.
 He went to her and begged to end the cold war between them.
 He even said sorry.
 He could not see any reason for her anger then either, but he said sorry anyway.
 Over the years he became accustomed to her coercion tactics ... the thing is it achieved nothing other than putting him down, making him feel terrible.
 He eventually gave up going to her when she isolated him like this.
 When she had had enough she would end it.
 It no longer bothered him much.
-What was different this time was he had thought this would be a fresh start, that their relationship would grow.
+What was different this time was he had thought their new home would be a fresh start.
+That their relationship would grow.
 After putting all his hopes into their fresh start it was a huge disappointment.
-He felt all the anticipation of a positive togetherness he so wanted and believed was happening had been sucked out of him by this day.
+He felt all the anticipation of the positive togetherness he so wanted, thought was happening, had been sucked out of him by this day.

 No comments: